Updated April 2022.

 I have been wanting to make my own pesto forever – probably since the first time I ever tried pesto sauce.
 With dad’s trip winding down, I thought I should squeeze this recipe in before he leaves.

 Though this can be expensive to make (pine nuts are not cheap!), it’s a relatively simple recipe and can be used in much more than pasta recipes.
 I can’t wait to spread it on pizza crust or mix it with mayonnaise to pep up a sandwich or Panini.

-- 2 c. fresh basil leaves, washed and patted dry
+- 2 to 3 c. fresh basil leaves, washed and patted dry (or more, as desired)

 - Blend pine nuts and cheese in a food processor for a few seconds.

 - Drizzle in the olive oil, blending until desired consistency is achieved.

 - Add garlic and blend; add basil and blend.

 - Let stand for an hour.
 Refrigerate or freeze to store.